orbeon/orbeon-forms-doc/Installation-~-Relational-Database-Setup.md

 [SINCE Orbeon Forms 4.6]

+Orbeon Forms relies on SQL Server's full-text search, which is included out-of-the-box in all SQL Server editions, except the Express and Express with Tools.
+If you're using one of those two editions of SQL Server, you might want to look into getting Express with Advanced Services.

 Create the tables used for Orbeon Forms in the `orbeon` schema:

 - With Orbeon Forms 4.6, 4.7 and 4.8: